UnrealVerseGuru/VerseProgrammingLanguage/README.md

 -------------

 # 💚 Visual Verse - visual scripting language developed by Epic
-**Epic is working on visual scripting language, Unreal Engine IDE for it and to be used in UEFN/Fortnite**
+**Epic is working on visual scripting language and Unreal Engine IDE for it and to be used potentially in UEFN/Fortnite**

 <details>